In vitro Assays and Techniques

 - Promega GloSensor cAMP assay (measured in 384-well format using Synergy4 and Flexstation 3).

-- DiscoverX pathhunter β-arrestin 1 and 2 recruitment assays for delta opioid receptors and β-arrestin 2 recruitment for mu opioid receptors (measured in 384-well format using Synergy4 and Flexstation 3).
+- DiscoverX pathhunter β-arrestin 1 and 2 recruitment assays for delta opioid receptors and β-arrestin 2 recruitment for mu opioid receptors and for kappa opioid receptors (measured in 384-well format using Synergy4 and Flexstation 3).

 Figure: Pharmacological characterization of the DOR agonist DADLE.
 A. Displacement of fluorescent naltrexone.
 B, Inhibition of forskolin-stimulated cAMP.
 C, Recruitment of β-arrestin1.
 D, Recruitment of β-arrestin1 by DADLE.